l33tlamer/nginx-ssl-perfect-score/README.md

 # DNS setup

 For some things specific DNS records are required.
-As a example i use the excellent and free service by the non-profit located in Germany: https://desec.io/
+As a example i use the excellent and free service of https://desec.io/

 You can use https://www.huque.com/bin/gen_tlsa to generate DANE TLSA records to use, a example output would be:
     `_443._tcp.example.com.
 IN TLSA 3 1 1 7843hngfdf832ffh8934rnsa821bnasdg73he983`